 LeMaitre, Pruitt-Inahara, EndoFit, VascuTape, Expandable LeMaitre Valvulotome, Glow 'N Tell, Reddick, Expedial, OptiLock, InvisiGrip, Pruitt, AnastoClip and the LeMaitre Vascular logo are registered trademarks of LeMaitre Vascular.
 This prospectus also includes the registered and unregistered trademarks of other persons.

 The Offering

-Common stock offered by us
+Common stock offered:

+By us shares

+By the selling stockholder shares

-Common stock to be outstanding after this offering
+Common stock to be outstanding after this shares

+offering

 Use of proceeds